Frances Browne: Early life

 She was born at Stranorlar, in County Donegal, Ireland, the seventh child in a family of twelve children.
+Her father was the town's first postmaster.
 She was blind as a consequence of an attack of smallpox when she was 18 months old.
 In her writings, she recounts how she learned by heart the lessons which her brothers and sisters said aloud every evening, and how she bribed them to read to her by doing their chores.
 She then worked hard at memorising all that she had heard.

 She composed her first poem, a version of "The Lord's Prayer", when she was seven years of age.

 First publications

-In 1841, Browne's first poems were published in the Irish Penny Journal and in the London Athenaeum.
-One included in the Irish Penny Journal was the lyric "Songs of Our Land", which can be found in anthologies of Irish patriotic verse.
-She published a complete volume of poems in 1844 and a second volume in 1847.
-The provincial newspapers, especially the Belfast-based Northern Whig, reprinted many, and she became widely known as 'The Blind Poetess of Ulster'.
+In 1841, Browne's first poems were published in the Irish Penny Journal.
+These included the lyric "Songs of Our Land", which can be found in anthologies of Irish patriotic verse.
+In the following months, she published poems in the London literary magazine the Athenaeum.
+According to Alexis Easley, "almost all of the poems Brown published in the Athenaeum were immediately reprinted in periodicals and newspapers," thus bringing her work to an even wider audience.

+Browne published her first volume of poetry, The Star of Attéghéi, the Vision of Schwartz, and other Poems, in 1844.
+The volume received mostly positive reviews.
+However, as Heather Tilley has noted, early commentary on Browne’s work was "characterized by its fascination with the way in which an individual with effectively no visual memory was able to become a writer and, moreover, a writer who could accurately convey visual concepts and images."
+The provincial newspapers, especially the Belfast-based Northern Whig, reprinted many of her poems, and she became widely known as 'The Blind Poetess of Ulster'.
+In December 1844, Prime Minister Robert Peel granted her an annual pension of twenty pounds.

-In 1845, she made her first contribution to the popular magazine Chambers's Edinburgh Journal, for which she wrote for the next 25 years.
-The first story of hers published there, in March 1845, was "The Lost New Year's Gift", which tells of a poor dressmaker in London and exemplifies her story-telling abilities.
+In March 1845, she made her first contribution to the popular magazine Chambers's Edinburgh Journal.
+It was a short story called "The Lost New Year's Gift", which tells of a poor dressmaker in London.
+She continued to write for Chambers's for the next 25 years.

-She also contributed short stories to magazines with a largely female readership, for example, a number in the 1850s to the Ladies' Companion, a magazine read by many well-to-do women of the Victorian era.
-Stories she contributed there included the amusing "Mrs Sloper's Swan" and an eerie tale set in County Fermanagh, called "The Botheration of Ballymore".

-Emigration to Edinburgh
+Emigration to Edinburgh and London

-In 1847, she left Donegal for Edinburgh with one of her sisters as her reader and amanuensis.
-She quickly established herself in literary circles, and wrote essays, reviews, stories, and poems, in spite of health problems.
-In 1852, she moved to London, where she wrote her first novel, My Share of the World (1861).
-Her best known work, Granny's Wonderful Chair, was published in 1856, remains in print to this day, and has been translated into several languages.
-It is a richly imaginative collection of fairy stories.
-It was also in 1856 that her third volume of poetry appeared – Pictures and Songs of Home.
-This was directed at very young children and contains beautiful illustrations.
-The poems focus on her childhood experiences in County Donegal and provide evocative descriptions of its countryside.